meticalabs/metica-unity-sdk/README.md

 One of the main advantages is that you now have a return type rather than having to pass a callback method.

-### Event Dispatch (Flush)
+### Event Dispatch (Flushing)

 When you log an event (both with static calling or using async), it isn't guaranteed to be sent immediately as events are sent in bulks.

-If you need to make sure events are immediately sent to the ingestion endpoint, you can use the `MeticaAPI.RequestDispatchEvents` call but don't overuse it as the default behaviour helps aggregating events for lower network load.
+If you need to make sure events are immediately sent to the ingestion endpoint, you can use the `MeticaAPI.RequestDispatchEvents` call but **don't overuse it as the default behaviour helps aggregating events for lower network load**.

 ## Setup

 No code is needed to initialize the Metica Unity SDK as, with recent changes, the process has been reduced to the following steps in Unity.

-1. In the Hierarchy view, right click (on an empty area) and select `Metica > Add SDK`.
-This will add a prefab with the MeticaUnitySdk component attached.
+1. In Unity's Hierarchy View, right click (on an empty area) and select `Metica > Add SDK`.
+This will add a prefab with the MeticaUnitySdk component attached (if not already in scene).
 Alternatively you can manually drag and drop the prefab from `Packages/Metica Unity Sdk/Runtime/Unity/Prefabs/`.
 2. Select the prefab and click the `Create Configuration` button to create and save it in the folder you select.\*
 3. Select the configuration file and fill the fields (see [SDK Configuration](#sdk-configuration))
 4. If needed, add the file to the MeticaSdk prefab.
 When you use the *Create Configuration* button the configuration should be automatically linked.

 \*: Alternatively, create a configuration asset by right clicking a folder in the Project View and selecting `Create > Metica > SDK > New SDK Configuration`.
-This can also be found in the main menu under `Assets > Create` but it will create the asset in the Assets' root.
+This can also be found in the main menu under `Assets > Create > Metica` but it will create the asset in the Assets' root.

 ## Available SDK Operations